davidkazlauskas/slothtest/README.md

 Say you have decided if breakage is appropriate.
 Now you have three choices:
 - Skip breakage - will skip it, and will move to the next one, it will appear again calling update-breakage
+- Try skip breakage - run next breakage test again and if it succeeds skip it
 - Approve breakage - agree with it and update the test result
 - Delete breakage - delete the entire test that broke